 Using this advice, we have established a number of new protocols and made a few changes to our camp program that will help protect against a COVID-19 infection, and reduce the spread of any disease at camp.
 Our goal throughout this process has been to take reasonable precautions, but with an eye toward retaining the core elements of the Rockbrook experience.

-Our answers provide important information that will help you understand and prepare for your session at Rockbrook.
+There is important information here to help you understand and prepare for your session at Rockbrook.

 What pre-camp COVID-19 guidelines will we have?